jon-heard/obsidian-inline-scripts-library/une.sfile.md

 return [ "Character mood:\n", result, "\n\n" ];
 ```
 __
-une mood {relationship to pc: optional (4), 1 to 7} - Generates a character's willingness to socialize for this interaction, based on {relationship to pc}: a number from 1 (love), to 7 (hate), defaulting to 4 (neutral).
+une mood {relationship to pc: 1 to 7 (love to hate), default: 4 (neutral)} - Generates a character's willingness to socialize for this interaction, based on {relationship to pc}.

 __